Section Branding

-A Macon Transit Authority electric bus
+Macon Transit Authority hopes to continue excellent results in electric bus fleet expansion

 MACON, Ga. — In 2017, Macon Transit Authority was notified of a $50 million grant by the Federal Transportation Administration (FTA) to introduce electric buses.
 MTA officials applied for their share to see if they would get in.

 Three years later, FTA awarded the transit authority $1.75 million to get two.
-By October 2020, two electric buses hit the roads and were introduced to riders in Macon
+By October 2020, two electric buses hit the roads and were introduced to riders in Macon.

 Today, there are three para-transit buses and three more on the way, with at least 4 electric buses that move across the MTA routes.
 MTA CEO Craig Ross told 13WMAZ each electric bus costs around $900,000.
 BYD Auto Co. is the manufacturer from who MTA buys its e-buses from.